Mesolatido/discord-js-bot-guide/frequently-asked-questions.md

 #### How the examples are built

-Examples are built with the &lt;Clases&gt; defined within brackets.
+Examples are built with the &lt;Classes&gt; defined within brackets.
 This means that when we show &lt;Client&gt; it means your client variable, such as `client` or `bot`.
 To get a better idea of what those are, refer to the documentation - in the menu on the left, every link is a class with the same name that is referred to here.
 You **must** replace these with the proper variables!

 ## Bot and Bot Client